Skip to content

 Difficulty: Very Strenuous

 The second part of the ascent is particularly difficult and involves some scrambling and climbing, although nothing that requires equipment, just extra effort and caution.
-Then you circle around and return down the same path through small villages that you would have gone up on the Pajomil hike (#15).
+Then you circle around and return to Tzununa on a steep path down through some small villages.

 https://www.wikiloc.com/hiking-trails/tzununa-ridge-hike-lake-atitlan-22342806